NIREEKSHITH45/Azure-OpenAI-and-Form-Recognizer-Workshop/lab_instructions/Lab 2/Lab 2.md

 # Use Azure OpenAI with your own data

 ### Overview
-In this lab, you will be using your own data with Azure OpenAI Large Language Models(LLM), which will be made searchable using Azure Cognitive Search.
+In this lab, you will be using your own data with Azure OpenAI Large Language Models (LLM), which will be made searchable using Azure Cognitive Search.
 You will be using the Porche Owner's Manual pdf provided under the [Lab 2](/SampleInvoices/Lab%202/) folder.

 ### Goal
-* How to leverage the chatGPT LLM to extract a concise summary from your own document repository using OpenAI.
+* How to leverage the ChatGPT LLM to extract a concise summary from your own document repository using OpenAI.

 ### Pre-requisites
 * Access to Azure OpenAI chat playground.